shwnchpl/shwnchpl.github.io/_posts/2017-01-02-fancy-hanoi.md

 “012”
 ```

 Now all that’s left to do is write a function that calculates the count and then applies `` moveSome `` to the ternary string corresponding to the disk that's in focus and `` stayStill `` to all other strings.
 It’s easy enough to calculate the count—all we have to do is subtract the end peg from the start peg.
-As far as applying the functions goes, although it could certainly be achieved with some sort of loop that checked every iteration to see whether the current iteration index $i$ were equal to the focus, iterative rebuilding the entire state, this might end up becoming rather complicated and it wouldn't be very good functional programming style.
+As far as applying the functions goes, although it could certainly be achieved with some sort of loop that checked every iteration to see whether the current iteration index $i$ were equal to the focus, iteratively rebuilding the entire state as it went, this might end up becoming rather complicated.
+It also wouldn't be very good functional programming style.
 Fortunately, there's a far better tool for this job: MapAt.

 [MapAt](http://reference.wolfram.com/language/ref/MapAt.html) is a very nifty function that takes a function, an expression, and a list of parts of the expression to which the function should be applied.
-As an example, consider the anonymous function `` # + 1 & `` which adds 1 to watever it is passed as an argument and returns the result.
+As an example, consider the anonymous function `` # + 1 & `` which adds 1 to watever it's passed as an argument and returns the result.
 We can use MapAt to apply it to parts of a list as follows.

 ``` {% raw %}
 > MapAt[# + 1 &, {0,0,0},{2}]